 Retro lighting: the beginning

 The first electric lightings appeared in 1835, thanks a Scottish inventor, that will not commercialise his product, nor protect his invention.
 The first retro lighting is designed in 1879 and put on the marlet by the founder of the American industrial General Electric so as a British chemist.
-At that time, we spoke of a simple light bulb placed on its base, allowing people to read with suitable light for reading.
-The retro lighting design as we said, will only arrive in the 1920s, with the appearance, in parallel, of professions such as Draftsmen.
-Facing a high demand of lighting in factories and households, many designs appear, such as Face à une demande moderne d'installation lumineuse dans les foyers et les industries, de nombreuses formes de luminaires apparaissent: the standard lighting, the retro style table lightings...
+At that time, we spoke of simple vintage light bulbs placed on its base, allowing people to read with suitable light for reading.
+The vintage lighting as we said, will only arrive in the 1920s, with the appearance, in parallel, of professions such as Draftsmen.
+Facing a high demand of lighting in factories and households, many designs appear, such as Face à une demande moderne d'installation lumineuse dans les foyers et les industries, de nombreuses formes de luminaires apparaissent: the standard lighting, the vintage table lamps...
 At the beginning, the most elaborate retro lightings are dedicated to factories and firms, but rapidly, in the 1920s, with the Art Deco movement, the creations designed for households find their new market.

 Retro lighting across the XXth century